thedmd/CMake/Help/command/add_custom_target.rst

 correct behavior.
 When VERBATIM is not given the behavior is platform specific because there is no protection of tool-specific special characters.

+If USES_TERMINAL is given, the command will be given direct access to the terminal if possible.
+With the Ninja generator, this places the command in the ``console`` pool.

 The SOURCES option specifies additional source files to be included in the custom target.
 Specified source files will be added to IDE